gitter-badger/javascript-3/modules/modules.md

 - it's not recommended to export directly from an import.

-> the reason is that having one clear way to import and one clear way to export makes things consistent
+> the reason is that having one clear way to import and one clear way to export makes things consistent.

 ```js
 ```